 What is methyl ethyl ketone used for?

-MEK is a liquid solvent used in surface coatings, adhesives, inks for printing, chemical intermediates, magnetic tapes and dewaxing lube oil.
-MEK is also used as a tool for extraction of fats, oils, waxes and resins.
-For surface coatings it is a highly effective and flexible solvent.
+Methyl ethyl ketone is a liquid solvent used in surface coatings, adhesives, inks for printing, chemical intermediates, magnetic tapes and dewaxing lube oil.
+Methyl ethyl ketone is also used as a tool for the extraction of fats, oils, waxes and resins.
+For surface coatings, it is a highly effective and flexible solvent.

-Is methyl ethyl ketone the same as acetone?z
+Is methyl ethyl ketone the same as acetone?

-MEK, also known as Butanone and Methyl Ethyl Ketone, is an acetone-related solvent, since acetone is actually liquid ketone.
+Methyl ethyl ketone, also known as butanone and methyl ethyl ketone, is an acetone-related solvent since acetone is actually liquid ketone.

 How is methyl ethyl ketone produced?

-MEK is an herbal, colorless liquid with an odor similar to acetone.
-MEK is produced in the US using secondary butyl alcohol dehydrogenation (approximately 86%) and as a by-product of butane oxidation (remaining 14%).
+Methyl ethyl ketone is a herbal, colourless liquid with an odour similar to acetone.
+Methyl ethyl ketone is produced in the US using secondary butyl alcohol dehydrogenation (approximately 86%) and as a by-product of butane oxidation (remaining 14%).

-Methyl ethyl ketone, MEK, a low-boiling, rapidly evaporating solution, is a methyl ethyl ketone, MEK, a low-boiling, rapidly evaporating, colorless, inert liquid, partially water miscible.
+Methyl ethyl ketone, MEK, a low-boiling, rapidly evaporating solution, is a methyl ethyl ketone, Methyl ethyl ketone, a low-boiling, rapidly evaporating, colourless, inert liquid, partially water-miscible.

-Butanone is an organic compound containing the formula CH3C(O)CH2CH3, also known as methyl ethyl ketone (MEK).
-This colorless liquid ketone has a sharp, sweet butterscotch and acetone-reminiscent odour.
+Butanone is an organic compound containing the formula CH3C(O)CH2CH3, also known as methyl ethyl ketone (Methyl ethyl ketone).
+This colourless liquid ketone has sharp, sweet butterscotch and acetone-reminiscent odour.
 It is industrially manufactured on a large scale, and also occurs in nature in trace quantities.

 Learn more about the chemical behaviour and importance of Methyl Ethyl Ketone (C4H8O) from the expert faculties at BYJU’S.